Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Prices change frequently — check Amazon for the latest deals.

-The Dog’s Balls Cooling Orthopedic Dog Bed is designed for large dogs that tend to overheat while sleeping.
+The Dog's Balls Cooling Orthopedic Dog Bed is designed for large dogs that tend to overheat while sleeping.
 Its breathable construction and cooling gel foam help regulate body temperature while still providing orthopedic support for joints and hips.
-The durable outer cover is removable and machine washable, making it a practical option for everyday use.

 The bed uses four functional layers: orthopedic foam, memory foam, support foam, and a cooling energy gel layer that actively dissipates heat rather than reflecting it back.
 It also includes a Pro-Charcoal base that absorbs odors over time — something large-dog owners will appreciate more than they expect.
 The soft faux-felt cover is removable and machine washable.